imjoy-team/ImJoy/docs/development.md

 Contains the documentation of the plugin and is written in Markdown language.
 Please consulte this document for an introduction to [Markdown](https://guides.github.com/features/mastering-markdown/).
 Please note that if you provide links that these will be opened in another tab, leaving the ImJoy instance running.

+Optionally, you can also skip the `<docs>` block, but pass a url to the `docs` field in `<config>`.
+The content at the url can be a markdown file or a regular web page.

 ### `<window>` block
 Defines the HTML code for the display in the plugin window.